bendeloyola/api-wrapper-cloud/README.md

-A Ruby API for RAWG
+A Ruby API WRAP for RAWG

 Installation